How to Fall Asleep Instantly

 So if you believe that it is your mind and thoughts keeping you awake, then I cannot recommend highly enough looking into mindfulness as a way to overcome this.

-Part 2: Learning how to fall asleep instantly by having good sleep hygiene, and other advice too!
+Part 2: Good sleep hygiene, and other advice, too!

 Most advice you will find about falling asleep quicker consists of what you are about to read.
 The following sections look into all the changes you can make to your way of thinking about sleep, your patterns and lifestyle choices etc. These are also important to consider, and in fact putting together as many of these as possible might make a huge difference to your ability to fall asleep.

-Changing your attitude towards sleep and establishing a healthy pattern - 2 of the most important things when learning how to make yourself fall asleep instantly:
+Changing your attitude towards sleep and establishing a healthy pattern are two of the most important things when learning how to make yourself fall asleep instantly.

 - You need to make sleep a priority in your life; don’t just regard it as something that you do at the end of the day and that you hope happens.
 When it comes to bedtime, regard it as something that is just as important as any other part of your day and don’t let things eat into that precious sleep time.
 Work can wait until tomorrow.
 This essentially involves changing your attitude towards sleep, and you can do this just by deciding to do it.
 Learning how to fall asleep instantly may mean you have to change your attitude towards sleep.